pluralsight/pando-rfcs/text/0000-icons.md

 ## React (JSX)

 Import SVG as JSX element (default) from the library and use in your application.

+Use `headless-styles` to provide supporting properties for controlling the icon rendering.

 ```jsx
 import { bookmarkIcon } from '@pluralsight/icons'